The Small Business

 Cyber Security Guy

-Straight-talking advice for small businesses
+Straight-talking advice for small businesses that want to stay secure

-The occasional rant
+The occasional rant — and yes, the occasional expletive

-A few war stories from the frontlines (names removed to protect the guilty)
+War stories from the frontlines (names changed to protect the spectacularly guilty)

-This blog is where I unpack all of it.
+This blog and the podcast is where I unpack it all.
+Pull up a chair.

 Cybersecurity Is Not Optional: How a £60K Fine Just Woke Up Small Law Firms